mollie-spring/Hackathon/README.md

 The function `Decryption` attempts to decrypt each given ciphertext with the given attribute-based key.
 The results shown describe what you should be seeing based on what permissions each of the roles have.

-## Initialize file
+## Initialize
-The initialize file contains the necessary functions to setup the the ABE FAME scheme given specific roles (or people within the network) and policies.
+`initialize.go` contains the necessary functions to setup the the ABE FAME scheme given specific roles (or people within the network) and policies.
 To create this instance and enable encryption and decryptions, begin by calling `initialize.Setup()` from the main file.

 ### Adding a role
 To add a role to the list (in other words, add a person to the network given specific attributes that apply to them), a string containing their attributes must be defined.
 For example, adding ` manager2 := []string{"Manager"}` would add a second manager with the same permissions as the first.